brutasse/django-push/docs/index.rst

   feed is updated with a new entry, they ping their *hub* saying they have some new content.
 The hub is also declared in the Atom feed.

-* Subscribers are feed readers.
+* Subscribers are feed readers or aggregators.
 When the fetch a feed, they notice a hub is declared and subscribe to the feed's update with the hub.

 * Hubs fetches the published feed when it gets a ping from the publisher and takes care of notifying all the subscribers.